 The Group has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
+There has been no material impact resulting.

 (aa) New accounting standards and interpretations not yet adopted